 Open PhD Positions

 We are an interdisciplinary team at the Chair of Safety, Performance and Reliability for Learning Systems, and we are looking for three exceptional PhD candidates to join our team.
 The PhD positions will be full-time (100%, TV-L E13).
-Applications are open from September 30, 2024, with full consideration given to those received by November 15, 2024.
+We are committed to fostering a diverse and inclusive research environment, and we strongly encourage candidates from underrepresented groups to apply.
+The review process will begin on December 06, 2024 and continue until filled.
 Please refer to the "Application Procedure" section for details on how to apply (application form).

 Current Openings